The shift to structured content: what it means for your customer journey

 What structured content means for the customer journey

 One obvious application of structured content in regard to the digital customer journey is the ability to reuse content.
-Produce once, distribute everywhere: from interactive QR codes or screens in physical shops and blog posts to nurturing emails and social media.
+Produce once, distribute everywhere: from an interactive QR code generator or screens in physical shops and blog posts to nurturing emails and social media.

 Reuse examples could be a help text appearing on several touchpoints, the same image in different channels, a service message released widely to address an issue, or products appearing in different stages of the customer journey.